santisbon/reference/src/docker.md

 ```zsh
 brew install --cask docker
 ```
+!!! important
-* You must use the --cask version.
+    You must use the --cask version.
 Otherwise only the client is included and can't run the Docker daemon.
 Then open the Docker app and grant privileged access when asked.
-Only then will you be able to use docker.
+Only then will you be able to use `docker`.

 ### Linux / Raspberry Pi OS:
 If you just ran `apt upgrade` on your Raspberry Pi, reboot before installing Docker.